-Osaka is busy city with lights, arcades, pachinko slots and people crowding the streets that could overwhelm any first time traveller.
+Osaka was Aaron and I’s first stop in Japan.
+The city is bust with lights, arcades, pachinko slots and people crowding the streets that could overwhelm any first time traveller.
 I know I was engulfed by the crowds one time when I was travelling with my aunt.
 It was my first time travelling to Japan and I was soooo excited to be there.
 Japan had always been at the top of my destination hit list so it was almost surreal.

 There is so much to see in Osaka, not to mention trying all the amazing food.
 Specialties such as Okonomiyaki (my personal favourite – cabbage pancakes) or Takoyaki, little fired octopus balls drizzled in brown sauce and sprinkled with dancing fish flakes.
 These alone are enough to convince anyone to make a detour to come to Osaka.
 Having been to Osaka two times now I seemed to have narrowed the Top Five Things To Do In Osaka for first timers 😀